harsh-98/ctb/browser-extensions/firefox/README.md

 Both commands will create a `dist/` directory, it will contain the built files that should be loaded into the browser or packed.

 For instructions on how to load an unpacked extension, refer [this](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Temporary_Installation_in_Firefox).

+## Testing

+After loading the temporary extension, you can go to google.com or some other site.
+And get a notification that the certificate for this site is not available in the HLCTB.

+#### For ctb-testing.ml

+I have added the certificate for domain.com to HLCTB network.
+So, for checking ctb-testing.ml certificate, you have to add `ctb/scripts/certs/ca/ca.crt` to trust certificate in you browser.

+I am running a sample server for `ctb-testing.ml` on `139.59.22.55`.
+Try opening https://ctb-testing.ml:4000